pyepics/pyepics/doc/installation.rst

 Getting Started, Setting up the Epics Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order for Epics Channel Access to work correctly, you must be able to

-   1. Find the CA library: *libca.so* on Unix, *libca.dylib* on Mac OS X,  or *ca.dll* on Windows.
-   2. Connect to Epics Process Variables served by Epics IOCs on you network.

-In order for PyEpics to work at all, it must be able to find and load the
+In order for PyEpics to work at correctly, it must be able to find and load the
 Channel Access dynamic library (*libca.so*, *libca.dylib*, or *ca.dll*
 depending on the system).
 This dynamic library needs to found at runtime.